 I could start by looking at good things, such as happiness and friendship, and seeing what sorts of things protect and promote them.
-This would be the approach of grounded theory: look at the data with few preconceived ideas and gradually build up a theoretical framework - a set of ideas - that fits the data.12 This would be a promising approach for studying a particular area, such as friendship.
+This would be the approach of grounded theory: look at the data with few preconceived ideas and gradually build up a theoretical framework - a set of ideas - that fits the data.
+This would be a promising approach for studying a particular area, such as friendship.
 I could look at actual friendships, observing them myself or inspecting primary data, and develop a set of tactics for protecting and promoting friendship.
-This would be most valuable - but it is a different sort of project.
-There would be no guarantee that the tactics to support friendship would apply to other areas.
+This would be no guarantee that the tactics to support friendship would apply to other areas.
 I was looking for a more general framework than is likely with a grounded theory approach.